 As a rule, German Shepherds across all prominent kennel club registries must have a double coat.
 Those without an undercoat are considered faulty.

 Dogs that do not have an undercoat cannot insulate themselves as well as others with the double coat.
-Single coat Shepherds are considered as faulty because they lack the undercoat.
+Single coat Shepherds are considered faulty because they lack the undercoat.

 The long haired variety with a single coat will look very similar to its double coat siblings, but their fur will be long, soft, straight, and silky.
-It is also shinier because of the lack of the undercoat.
+It is also shinier because of the lack of an undercoat.